Skip to main content

 5. Countryside weddings

 Relax as you stroll across fields of gold.
-If you want to gather your whole family, a wedding in the countryside is just the ticket!
+If you want to gather your whole family, a countryside wedding is just the ticket!

 A manorial farm is a spacious and serene wedding venue.
 Boen farm in Kristiansand is idyllically located by the river and serves gourmet food.

-You can also have your wedding at Hoel farm by Mjøsa lake, either outside in its historic garden (pictured) or in its venerable ballroom.
+In eastern Norway, you can celebrate your wedding at Hoel farm by Lake Mjøsa, either outside in its historic garden (pictured) or in its venerable ballroom.
+Another riverside location is Huser Gård, that combines traditional farm charm with a modern touch.

-In Northern Norway, you can book the farm Til Elise near Mo i Rana, which is available for parties of 45 to 90 seated guests.
+In Northern Norway, you can book the farm Til Elise near Mo i Rana can host wedding parties of 45 to 90 seated guests.

-Good to know: The farms have romantic bridal suites in which to spend your first night as newlyweds!
+Good to know: Many farms also offer romantic bridal suites where you can spend your first night as newlyweds.

-These are just some examples, find more wonderful countryside locations for your wedding at rural luxury.
+These are just a few examples, discover even more wonderful countryside wedding venues at rural luxury.

 6. Civil weddings